sec-js/PtestMethod/index.rst

 This Repo will be my knowledge database about Pentesting skills.
 It has been inspired by https://bitvijays.github.io And some of the content will be the same as a starting point.

+Always keep in mind when you have a problem just launch a search over internet about it, 99 % of the time the comunity already sollved this issue.

 #####################
 The Essentials Series